-20.1 Total gold procurement facilities of the Group as at 31 December 2020 amounted to SAR 0.71 billion (31 December 2019: SAR 1.02 billion).
+- 20.1 Total gold procurement facilities of the Group as at 31 December 2021 amounted to SAR 529.7 million (31 December 2020: SAR 709.4 million).
 All outstanding financial facilities agreements are in the form of Murabaha and Tawaruq agreements to finance the supply of pure gold.

-The Group has Islamic Murabaha facilities to obtain gold from various banks to finance gold working capital requirements, with maturity periods ranging from 1 to 3 months (2019: 1 to 3 months) with agreed profit rates.
+The Group has Islamic Murabaha facilities to obtain gold from various banks to finance gold working capital requirements, with maturity periods ranging from 1 to 3 months (2020: 1 to 3 months) with agreed profit rates.
 All of these financial facilities are compliant with Shari'a principles as per Shari'a certificates issued by banks' internal Shari'a Committees including Murabaha facilities (Tawaruq) to finance the purchase of gold, as banks buy commodities other than gold or silver and then sell them to the Group on a credit basis.
-The Group then sells the goods to a third party, and the bank immediately buys the gold using cash sales proceeds of the commodity.

-20.2 Represents Islamic Tawaruq cash facilities from various banks solely to finance working capital requirements of the Group, with agreed profit rates and maturity periods ranging from 1 to 9 months.
+The Group then sells the goods to a third party, and the bank immediately buys the gold using cash sales proceeds of the commodity. - 20.2 Represents Islamic Tawaruq cash facilities from various banks outstanding at 31 December 2020 solely to finance working capital requirements of the Group, with agreed profit rates and maturity periods ranging from 1 to 9 months.